During its twenty two year four month career D5201/25051 was allocated to London Midland Region depots.

 April 19th saw the opening of Crewe Electric Depot to the public.
 Amongst the regular electric stock were visiting locomotives 5084 & 5201, E26013 and HS4000 ‘Kestrel’.

 On June 6th a Gourock - York return ‘Saga’ special was powered throughout by 5201 & 7634.

-The above photographs reveal the damage sustained to the No.1 cab of 25051 which required its call to Derby Locomotive Works for accident repairs and an Intermediate Classified repair.
+The above photograph reveals the damage sustained to the No.1 cab of 25051 which required a visit to Derby Locomotive Works for accident repairs and an Intermediate Classified repair.
 The locomotive was present at the workshops from April to June.
 The damaged No.1 cab was removed and replaced with another cab - this cab did not have the center mounted lamp bracket and other fittings, nor was the Royal Train radio communication access restored to the cabfront.

 On September 16th engineering works required the power to be off on the WCML between Rugby and Bletchley, during the morning 25051 was noted assisting two Class 310 locals services over the dead section.

 It was a round trip over the Cambrian lines for 25051 & 25242 on September 13th working the 10.10 Euston - Aberystwyth forward from Birmingham New Street and coming back with the 16.10 Aberystwyth - Shrewsbury.
 Two days later (15th) a Dudley - Beeston Freightliner service was worked by 25051.

 A Wellingborough - Aberystwyth and return mystery excursion was worked throughout by 25051 & 25182 on June 14th.

 A Poole - Newcastle working on August 13th expired at Fenny Compton with a failed Class 47, the service was worked forward to Birmingham New Street by 25051.